ONLYOFFICE/services4integration/nextcloud/cluster/README.md

-# Nextcloud docker compose stand:
+# Nextcloud multiple-instance docker compose stand:

 Values in `.env` fille that you can castomize before deploy: